gdwoods/broker-analyzer/QUICKSTART.md

 2. Drag and drop it into the upload area
 3. See the analysis come to life! 🎉

+### 💡 Important: Complete Trading History
+For accurate P&L calculations, **upload enough trading history to include all positions that affect the current period**.
+If you have positions that started before your statement period, include those trades in your upload.

 ## 📊 What You'll See

 After uploading a statement, you'll see: